An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: Applications

-If we do another connected sum with the Legendrian knot $K_{d_3(\xi)-d_3(\zeta)+1}$, this time on the leftmost component of $H_+^{n-1}$, we obtain the Legendrian link which is a link in $M$ equipped with a contact structure that has the same Hopf invariant as $(M,\xi)$ and induces the same $\text{Spin}^c$ structure of $\xi$.
+If we perform another connected sum with the Legendrian knot $K_{d_3(M,\xi)-d_3(M,\zeta)+n}$ then we obtain the Legendrian link which is a link in $M$ equipped with a contact structure that has the same Hopf invariant as $(M,\xi)$ and induces the same $\text{Spin}^c$ structure of $\xi$.
 By the Eliashberg's classification of overtwisted structures \cite{Eliashberg2}, we conclude that $L$ is a Legendrian $n$-component link in $(M,\xi)$.
 We can now prove Theorem \ref{teo:nonloose}. \begin{proof}[Proof of Theorem \ref{teo:nonloose}] We already saw that the link $L$ exists if the hypothesis of the theorem holds.
 So first we check that $\mathfrak L(L,M,\xi)$ is non-zero.
-In fact, the invariant is represented by the tensor product of a non-zero torsion element with $\mathfrak L(H_+^{n-1},M,\zeta)$.
-We are working with $\F[U]$-modules and we recall that and, more precisely, in the $\F[U]$ factor only the generator survives.
+In fact, the invariant is represented by the tensor product of a non-zero torsion element with $\mathfrak L(C_n,S^3,\xi_{-n})$.
+We are working with $\F[U]$-modules and we recall that and, more precisely, in the $\F[U]$-factor only the generator survives.

 Then, from what we said before, we have that $\mathfrak L(L,M,\xi)$ remains non-zero.
-Note that this is false if instead we take the negative Hopf link.
-In this case the invariant $\mathfrak L$ does not lie in the top of an $\F[U]$ tower of the homology group and then it vanishes after the tensor product.
+In fact, the tensor products of the invariant $\mathfrak L$ of $K_n$ with $\mathfrak L(L(1),S^3,\xi_{-1})$ is non-zero because the hat versions $\widehat{\mathcal L}$ are non-zero in this case (\cite{LOSS}).
+Note that this conclusion would be false if instead we took the negative Hopf link.
+Now the invariant $\mathfrak L$ does not lie in the top of an $\F[U]$-tower of the homology group and then it vanishes after the tensor product.

 This immediately implies that $\mathfrak T(T,M,\xi)$ is also non-zero and then the theorem holds for transverse links.
-Moreover, the fact that the components of $L$ (and $T$) are loose follows easily from the construction of $L$.
-In fact, we performed connected sums of $(M,\zeta)$ with two overtwisted $S^3$'s and each component lies in one of these three summands.
-It is only left to prove that $L$ is non-split.
+Moreover, it is easy to see that the sub-links of $L$ are all loose; in fact, if $L'$ is a sub-link of $L$ then there is at least one component of $C_n$ which has been removed, say the $i$-th component.
+Since in an overtwisted 3-manifold we can always find an overtwisted disk disjoint from a finite number of Darboux balls, this means that in the $i$-th $(S^3,\xi_{-1})$-summand we can find an overtwisted disk that happens to lie in the complement of $L'$.